maximwebb/cryptography/README.md

-# cryptography
+# Cryptography
-A set of tools for breaking classical ciphers
+A set of tools for breaking classical ciphers.
+This will include Monoalphabetic substitutions, vigenere encrpytion/decryption, string manipulation tools and more.